MicrosoftDocs/azure-stack-docs/AKS-Hybrid/pricing.md

 In addition, AKS pricing is based on the US currency list pricing with no discounts applied.
 The monthly price estimates are based on 730 hours of usage.

-For detailed pricing information, see the [Azure portal](https://portal.azure.com/) page.
+For detailed pricing information, see the [AKS hybrid pricing details](https://azure.microsoft.com/pricing/details/azure-stack/aks-hci/#overview) page.
 The list price for AKS hybrid includes the following:

 - Includes Kubernetes control plane and load balancer nodes:
   - The Arc-enabled AKS management cluster usage is *not* charged